PETERBOROUGH-ELY-NORWICH RAIL USERS

 MEMBERSHIP

-Membership of Peterborough-Ely-Norwich Rail Users costs £4 from now until the
+Membership of Peterborough-Ely-Norwich Rail Users costs £5 from now until the end

-end of 2025.
-Cheques should be made payable to "PETERBOROUGH-ELY-NORWICH
+of 2026.
+Cheques should be made payable to "PETERBOROUGH-ELY-NORWICH RAIL

 Attleborough, Norfolk, NR17 1NW.
 Please include your